Cron Jobs

 interval — Run Every N Minutes/Hours

-// Runs data.sync mutation every 30 minutes
+// Runs data.sync internal procedure every 30 minutes

 Options: { minutes?: number, hours?: number, seconds?: number }